 18. Backup Cell Phone Battery for Japan

 When you travel you are likely to be out and about most days, using your phone as a camera and to assist you to get around.
 The last thing you want is for your cell or smart phone to run out of charge.
-I therefore recommend that you purchase a backup battery to carry with you as you travel.
+I therefore recommend that when considering what to take to Japan that you purchase a backup battery to carry with you as you travel.
 Amazon has a good range of options available at the following link – click to see the backup battery for cell phone options available.

 If you already own a backup battery I suggest that before you depart you check it is still functional and able to hold charge – I find that the typical life for my cell phone backup batteries is 12 months before I start to notice that they don’t hold their charge as long.